 3. When they install the geothermal system in my yard will they seed the spot or do I have to stare at a dirt mound ?

 The are two ways it can be done.
-The first is we dig a trench that the dirt is mounded back up and would need 6-9 months for the dirt to settle and be leveled before a good seeding can happen (this is the cheaper cost loop).
-The second one is a boring machine that bores the pipe under the ground and does not damage the yard except where it leaves the house. (this one can be done with an extra charge per ton to install this loop).
+The first is we dig a trench that the dirt is mounded back up and would need 6-9 months for the dirt to settle and be leveled before a good seeding can happen.
+The second way, is the use of a boring machine that bores the pipe under the ground and does not damage the yard except where it leaves the house.

 4. How long does it take to install a new geothermal heating and cooling system ?